curiousest/curiousest.github.io/_drafts/tabum/thought-basilisk-messiah.md

 <make sure there's an obvious call to action for their specific Tee later on.
 Just like the relationship ideas, the useful Tee will survive.
 All of them deserve love.>

-# Religion #2: Trustless Systems
+# Religion #2: Trustless Systems (a sect of MVP)

-*Humankind will become perfectly transparent.*
+*Humankind will become transparent, automating trust tasks until privacy becomes a relic of the past.*

-We're due for an information-age religion, another tool for humankind.
+We're due for an information-age religion, a new tool for humankind.
 I want to give you an intuition for what it's like to believe in this trustless purpose.

 I'll be talking about "systematic transparency" quite a lot.
 It's about, "who is watching the observer?"
 Something has systematic transparency there's a system that guarantees some level of transparency for that "something" and another level of transparency for the system itself.

 I'll be talking about "trustless systems" too.
 It's kind of like, "Who is policing the police?"
 Trustless systems automate resource-intensive trust tasks.
 Trustless systems are transparent - you can know exactly how they work, so you don't have to "trust" that the system won't let you down.
 You provably know how the system behaves.
-Systematic transparency is a great fuel for trustless systems, making it possible for trustless systems to exist.
+Systematic transparency is a great "fuel" for trustless systems, making it possible for trustless systems to exist.

 ## The parable of the five nations